supabase-community/supabase-mcp/README.md

 - `generate_typescript_types`: Generates TypeScript types based on the database schema.
 LLMs can save this to a file and use it in their code.

+#### Cost Confirmation

+- `get_cost`: Gets the cost of a new project or branch for an organization.
+- `confirm_cost`: Confirms the user's understanding of new project or branch costs.
+This is required to create a new project or branch.

 ## Other MCP servers

 ### `@supabase/mcp-server-postgrest`